telerik/ajax-docs/api/server/Telerik.Web.UI/RadPane.md

 Use the ContentUrl property if you want to load external page
             into the pane content area.

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  ShowContentDuringLoad `Boolean`
+###  EnableEmbeddedScripts `Boolean`

-Gets or sets a value indicating whether the page that is loaded
+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

-            through the ContentUrl property should be shown during the loading process, or a loading sign is displayed instead.
+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

-###  Width `Unit`
+###  EnableEmbeddedSkins `String`

-Get/Set the Width of the pane.
+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

 ###  Height `Unit`

 Get/Set the Height of the pane.

+###  Index `Int32`

+This property is being used internally by the RadSplitter control.
+            Setting it may lead to unpredictable results.

+#### Remarks
+The Index property is used internally.

+###  IsSkinSet `String`

+For internal use.

+###  Locked `Boolean`

+Sets/gets whether the pane is locked

+###  MaxHeight `Int32`

+Sets/gets the max height to which the pane can be resized

+###  MaxWidth `Int32`

+Sets/gets the max width to which the pane can be resized

+###  MinHeight `Unit`

+Sets/gets the min height to which the pane can be resized

+###  MinHeight `Int32`

+Sets/gets the min height to which the pane can be resized

 ###  MinWidth `Unit`

 Sets/gets the min width to which the pane can be resized

-###  MinHeight `Unit`

-Sets/gets the min height to which the pane can be resized

-###  Splitter `RadSplitter`

-Reference to the parent Splitter object

 ###  MinWidth `Int32`

 Sets/gets the min width to which the pane can be resized

-###  MaxWidth `Int32`

-Sets/gets the max width to which the pane can be resized

-###  MinHeight `Int32`

-Sets/gets the min height to which the pane can be resized

-###  MaxHeight `Int32`

-Sets/gets the max height to which the pane can be resized

-###  Scrolling `SplitterPaneScrolling`

-Sets/gets whether the content of the pane will get a scrollbars when it exceeds the pane area size

 ###  OnClientCollapsed `String`